Andover station (NJ Transit): Early history

 From 1908 to 1911, the Delaware, Lackawanna and Western Railroad (DL&W) built a level-graded 28.5 mi railroad line.
 This route, known as the Lackawanna Cut-Off, ran west from Port Morris Junction in Roxbury Township near the south end of Lake Hopatcong in northwestern New Jersey (about 45 mi west-northwest of New York City) and to Slateford Junction near the Delaware Water Gap in northeastern Pennsylvania.
 With its rural landscape, tall fills, deep rock cuts, and two large viaducts, the line became renowned as a scenic highlight of the railroad's main line between Hoboken, New Jersey, and Buffalo, New York.
 Through the use of fewer and less-sharp curves, no steep hills, and no grade crossings, the route was faster and 11 mi shorter than the Lackawanna Old Road, the rail line it replaced.
-The DL&W constructed structures on the new line of reinforced concrete, and the roadbed itself required the movement of millions of tons of fill material using techniques similar to those on the Panama Canal.
+The DL&W constructed structures on the new line of reinforced concrete, and the roadbed required the movement of millions of tons of fill material using techniques similar to those on the Panama Canal.

 The Cut-Off route passed through Andover Township in northwestern New Jersey's Sussex County between Greendell Station in Green Township and the Roseville Tunnel in Byram Township.
 It did not stop in Andover at this time and passed over rail lines operated by the Lehigh and Hudson River Railway and the Sussex Branch, and over U.S. Route 206 and county roads.

 The Lackawanna Cut-Off route opened for passenger service on December 24, 1911, and was operated by the Lackawanna Railroad until October 17, 1960, when the Lackawanna merged with the Erie Railroad.
 The resulting Erie Lackawanna Railroad (EL) operated the line until April 1, 1976, when the EL was conveyed into Conrail, which would operate it until January 1979.
 The line was abandoned in 1983 and the track was removed the following year.
 Conrail sold the right-of-way to two land developers in 1985, and the State of New Jersey acquired it in 2001.